Cyberknife Cancer Treatment for

 After completing the CyberKnife treatment, patients will schedule follow-up appointments.
 The urologist will follow your PSA results, which will decrease over time.

 Response to treatment varies from patient to patient.
-Clinical experience has shown that most patients respond very well to CyberKnife treatments with cure rates of over 97% after five years.
+Clinical experience has shown that most patients respond very well to CyberKnife treatments with cure rates of over 97% for more than a decade.